 Other helpful resources

 There are many resources and programs available to veteran entrepreneurs.
-Do your research to find programs that fit your needs, there are even programs specifically geared towards women and service-disabled veterans.
+Do your research to find programs that fit your needs.
+There are even programs specifically geared toward women and service-disabled veterans.

 Networking & training